-The classes, which take place at the Colchester Campus, will enable you to meet people from other countries and cultures and will help you develop your language skills.
+The classes will enable you to meet people from other countries and cultures and will help you develop your language skills.
 These classes are free.

-Please note that in 2021-22 ECDIS classes will be delivered online during the Autumn Term, and via dual-delivery (in-person and online) during the Spring Term.
+Please note that in 2021-22 ECDIS classes will be delivered online during the Autumn Term, and via dual-delivery (in-person at the Colchester campus and online) during the Spring Term.

 The classes are taught at three basic levels: Elementary (A1/A2), Intermediate (B1/B2) and Advanced (C1/C2) and will focus on listening, speaking, reading and writing.

 Throughout the spring term, you will also have the opportunity to practice your English pronunciation and conversation skills during our weekly sessions.

 To enable us to assess your English language proficiency level, placement tests will be conducted upon arrival.